deepimagej/CI-deepimagej-bioimage-io/java_CI_scripts/Readme.md

 ## Running download actions on the use cases
 ````
-bb -m core.main -j pending_matrix/use_cases.json download
+bb -m core.main download -j pending_matrix/use_cases.json
 ````

-## Running reproduce scripts on the use cases
+## Running reproduce scripts
-Assumes models have been populated and models_to_test.txt created
+Assumes model folders have been populated and their paths are written on `models_to_test.txt`.
 ````
 bb -m core.main reproduce
 ````